-Men Versus Women: Who Is More Likely to Experience Hearing Loss?
+Who’s More Likely to Experience Hearing Loss?

-Prevalence in Men
+Hearing Loss Prevalence in Men

 Men are also more likely to participate in loud activities like using power tools, attending rock concerts, and riding motorcycles without hearing protection.
 However, women have unique life stages where they can sustain hearing loss.

-Prevalence in Women
+Hearing Loss Prevalence in Women

 Menopause is another instance where hearing may change in women.
 Estrogen decreases, leading to a decrease in hearing levels.
-Generally women who take hormone replacements do not incur hearing loss.
+Generally, women who take hormone replacements do not incur hearing loss.
 Women who endure hearing loss should talk to their doctor before taking the plunge and purchasing hearing aids.
 Hearing loss could be a symptom of a more complicated health concern.

 Men tend to care more about power, and admitting faults can be challenging, so they hold on to the idea of perfect health and hearing.
 Women are more used to masking their age through cosmetic surgery, dying their hair, or getting glasses, and their hair can cover their hearing aid.
 For women, hearing aids are another way to prolong an active life!
 Men just need to jump on the same bandwagon.

-Wearing Hearing Aids
+How Wearing Hearing Aids Can Help

 Men do not tend to reap the same rewards as women due to their infrequent usage and gaps in wearing their hearing aids.
-After analysis, it was found that the most common reason for not wearing the aid is poor fit or low satisfaction with the product.
+After analysis, it was found that the most common reason for not wearing the aid is a poor fit or low satisfaction with the product.
 Women have a greater likelihood of getting an adjustment to ensure proper wear.
 If you experience any type of hearing loss or hearing aid discomfort, talk to a professional!
-There’s no need to be embarrassed of getting proper help.
+There’s no need to be embarrassed by getting proper help.